 Only detailed analytics will tell you whether your emails are helping you achieve them.

 1. Open Rate

 In other words, the open rate makes sense if you send a different message to the same list two or more weeks in a row and compare the results.

-The thing is that this metric is obtained through an image embedded in the email, that is if it’s displayed, but many email clients block automatic image loading which means that your results won’t be precise since some recipients will open your email, but this won’t be tracked because the image was blocked by their email client.
+However, many email clients block automatic image loading, which means that your results won’t be precise since some recipients will open your email, but this won’t be tracked because the image was blocked by their email client.